Academic Catalogs

 Reading Assignments

-Students will have regular reading assignments in a selected textbook as well as in newspapers, magazines, and social media.
-Students should expect to spend at least five hours of reading outside of class.
+Students will have regular reading assignments in a selected textbook as well as in newspapers, magazines, digital publications, and social media content.
+Students should expect to spend at least 4 hours per week reading or conducting research outside of the classroom.

 Writing Assignments